vickeylin/nybolig/newapartment/README.md

 # newapartment

-A new Flutter project.
+A new Flutter project with focuses in view listing and fetch data from internet.

 ## Getting Started

 This project is a starting point for a Flutter application.